BenJeau/currently_playing_spotify/README.md

 # currently_playing_spotify

-Simple Rust websocket proxy server using [axum](https://crates.io/crates/axum) to know what track the specified user is currently listening.
-Server caching is used keeping the latest song in memory to not overload the Spotify's REST API and the websocket API is available on port `8080`.
+Simple Rust WebSocket proxy server using [axum](https://crates.io/crates/axum) to know what track the specified user is currently listening to.
+Server caching is used to keep the latest song in memory to not overload Spotify's REST API and the WebSocket API is available on port `8080`.

 ## Usage